zhouzih04/bridgehacks-ws/README.md

 # BridgeHacks Python Workshop

-Starter files and instructors for the BridgeHacks 2020 Python Workshop
+Starter files and instructions for the BridgeHacks 2020 Python Workshop